Alkiza: Education

-Shortly after being declared town, Alquiza's city council decided to take care of the education of its inhabitants.
+Shortly after being declared town, Alkza's city council decided to take care of the education of its inhabitants.
 In 1749, in the agreement with the first resident notary of the town, Francisco Ignacio Larrunbide, it is mentioned that said notary had to teach reading and writing as well.

 This was so until 1797 when the city council appointed the first teacher who was not a notary: Juan Antonio Irazusta.
 The agreement that he signed with the city council details his obligations and rights: to teach children Christian doctrine and to read, write and count.
 Except in the case of poor families, all families had to pay in wheat to the teacher who also received the salary stipulated by the city council.
 At that epoch the school was located at the council building.
 The teacher also had the function of keeping the clock on the church tower.

 In 1816 the brothers and neighbours of the town Juan Bautista and José Antonio Legarra had Migelena house rebuilt.
 The school was moved to that house and the parish priest Juan Bautista Legarra served as a teacher between 1822 and 1843.
 In addition to the teacher, a mistress was appointed to teach the girls.
 The first of them, between 1823 and 1846, was Juana María Aranburu.
 In his will, Juan Bautista Legarra ceded to the municipality the school building, already known as Donjuanena, for use as a school.

 The school stayed at Donjuanena until 1930 when a new one was built on the plot of Madrigal house.

 In March 2020, a new building was opened for use by the Basque Government Department of Education, which comes to replace the old one that had become small and out-dated.
 Alkiza's school offers preschool and primary education.
 Pupils older than 12 go mainly to Villabona or Tolosa for secondary education.